 Artistic Associate: Cody Estle

-CODY ESTLE is an Associate Artist at Haven Theatre.
+CODY ESTLE is an Associate Artist at Haven Theatre, and Artistic Director of Raven Theatre.
 Directing credits include Dividing the Estate, Vieux Carré, Good Boys and True, Brighton Beach Memoirs, Boy Gets Girl and the world premiere of Dating Walter Dante at Raven Theatre; Watch on the Rhine at The Artistic Home; Uncle Bob at Mary-Arrchie Theatre Company and Hospitality Suite at Citadel Theatre Company.
 He’s had the pleasure of assistant directing at Northlight Theatre, Goodspeed Musicals, Court Theatre, Writers Theatre, Next Theatre and Strawdog Theatre.
-Estle is the Associate Artistic Director at Raven Theatre and the Artistic Assistant at Northlight Theatre.
+Estle is also the Artistic Assistant at Northlight Theatre.
 He serves on the faculty of Cherubs at Northwestern University and is a graduate of Columbia College Chicago.